aditya-saxena-7/Jane-Street-Market-Prediction/README.md

 ### Submission File 📂

-To participate, you must submit your predictions using the provided Python time-series API, which ensures that models do not peek forward in time.
-Here's a template for your Kaggle Notebooks:
+I had to submit my predictions using the provided Python time-series API, which ensured that models do not peek forward in time.
+Here's a template from my Kaggle Notebooks:

 ```python
 import janestreet